 Stairways, in passageways, slow things down...

 In the immediate period before the construction of London's Victoria (underground) Line research was conducted into passenger flows in station passageways.
-This found that stairways posed the main obstacle to even speed and needed to be half as wide again as the passageway if this loss of speed was to be avoided.
+This found that stairways posed the main obstacle to the passengers maintaining a steady walking speed and that they needed to be half as wide again as the passageway if this loss of speed was to be avoided.

 "Waiting areas" and "passenger flow indicators" marked on the platform surfaces.